 - The measurements of the pot’s one side to the other is the diameter.

-How to Measure the Volume of a Round size Pot
+– How to Measure the Volume of a Round Cylindrical Pot

 You’ll need the round pot’s height and diameter to calculate its volume.
 So, here’s how to work out the pot’s volume: